Skip to main content

 Secrets

 Dagger supports the use of confidential information, such as passwords, API keys, SSH keys, access tokens and so on, in your pipelines.
-These "secrets" can be passed to Dagger Functions as arguments from host environment variables, the host filesystem or the result of host command execution.
+These "secrets" can be sourced from different secret providers and passed to Dagger Functions as arguments.

 Dagger has built-in safeguards to ensure that secrets are used without exposing them in plaintext logs, writing them into the filesystem of containers you're building, or inserting them into the cache.
 This ensures that sensitive data does not leak - for example, in the event of a crash.

-Here's an example of a pipeline that receives and uses a GitHub personal access token (sourced from the host environment) as a secret:
+Here's an example of a pipeline that receives and uses a GitHub personal access token as a secret:

 package main